Performing a Bare Metal Installation of Fedora Atomic

 Download the boot.iso file from GetFedora.org and use it to create installation media.
 For example, if you run the GNOME desktop, you can use the Write to disk capability of the Nautilus file browser to create an installation DVD.
 Alternatively, you can write the installation ISO image to a USB device with the

-These procedures are described in the Fedora Installation guide in the second chapter called Making media.
+These procedures are described in the Fedora Installation guide in the section called Preparing Boot Media.

 Installing Fedora Atomic with the Anaconda Installer

 Disconnect any drives which you do not need for the installation, power on your computer system and insert the installation media you created from boot.iso.
 Then, power off the system with the boot media still inside, and power on the system again.
 Note that you might need to press a specific key or combination of keys to boot from the media or configure your system’s Basic Input/Output System (BIOS) to boot from the media.

 Once your system has completed booting, the boot screen is displayed: